Problems Reported After Atrium C-Qur Hernia Surgery

 It appears that Atrium Medical failed to properly research and disclose the risk of C-Qur side effects and complications before marketing the product for hernia repair and other surgical procedures.
 In addition, after information became available about the risk of problems, Atrium failed to promptly remove the C-Qur mesh from the market or adequately warn consumers and the medical community.

-As a result of the defective and unreasonably dangerous design of the Atrium C-Qur mesh, individuals who have suffered an injury or complication may be entitled to financial compensation through a product liability lawsuit.
+As a result of the defective and unreasonably dangerous design of the product, Atrium C-Qur mesh settlements may be available for individuals who have suffered an injury.
+It is not necessary to know what type of mesh was used during your surgery.
+Our attorneys can help!